MissKittin/simpleblog/HOWTO.md

 ```
 <br><br>

+# php-cli test pool
+Setup simpleblog for php built-in server, and type `php -S 0.0.0.0:8080 router.php`, where `router.php` is in the the repo root, not the one in the `blog` directory.
+<br><br>

 # Supported HTTP servers
 PHP built-in server and Apache.
 If you want run the Simpleblog on other server, I recommend configure it for Apache.<br>
 `auto_prepend_file` way isn't tested and I don't recommend this (but if you want...)